Kharagdiha: History

-During the British Raj Kharagdiha became a part of Jungle Terry.
+During the British Raj, Kharagdiha became a part of Jungle Terry.
 The Gadis of Kharagdiha were permanently settled and they became Zamindari estates.
 The rulers of Kharagdiha were separately settled the zamindari estate of Raj Dhanwar in 1809.
+There was a total of 84 divisions of Kharagdiha called gadis, but 33 of these were transferred to other perganas, there were only 51 of these left who paid their rent through 36 toujis, and all of the gadidars/ ghatwals received mokarari Pattas from the Collector at different times.
+And in 1809, the remainder of Kharagdiha Pargana consisting of 54 villages was settled permanently with Girwar Narayan Deo on a revenue of Rs 5,226-12-10.
+This completed the settlement of Kharagdiha by creating 50 mukarrari gadis/ mahals and one permanently settled estate.

 Subsequent to the Kol uprising in 1831 that, did not seriously affect Hazaribag, however, the administrative structure of the territory was changed.
 The parganas of Ramgarh, Kharagdiha, Kendi and Kunda became parts of the South-West Frontier Agency and were formed into a division named Hazaribag as the administrative headquarters.

 In 1854, the designation of South-West Frontier Agency was changed to Chota Nagpur Division and it began to be administered as a Non-regulation province under the Lieutenant Governor of the then Bihar.
 In 1855-56 there was the great uprising of the Santhals against the British but was brutally suppressed.

 Places of interest

 The Langta Baba Samadhi Sthal is located in Kharagdiha, about 30 km northwest of the town on the road towards Jamua.
 Langta Baba is revered by both Hindus and Muslims alike.
 People offer chaadars (shawls and blankets) to his samadhi as a ritual, and it is believed that the wish made here by a true devotee always gets fulfilled.